adi-g15/notes/linux/Chapter 13/sed_awk.md

 > # Check if file2 is okay (maybe with cat or diff)
 > mv file2 file

-For multiple operations, just use -e ( Note, it wasnt used in examples since it;s not required for single operation)
+For multiple operations, just use -e ( Note, it wasn't used in examples since it;s not required for single operation)

 # awk